 The current Zoning Ordinance does not adequately implement the community’s vision because existing zoning district regulations don’t always result in the desired forms of development or reflect today’s best practices.

-How will Place Types and the Unified Development Ordinance (UDO) address Affordable Housing?
+How will the Unified Development Ordinance (UDO) address Affordable Housing?

 Our vision and guiding principles support affordable housing by encouraging a range of housing choices, including those that meet the needs of people with different incomes, ages, physical abilities and lifestyle preferences.
 From a policy perspective, our research has shown that supporting a greater mix of housing types is key to providing more opportunities for affordable housing.